2014 Venezuelan protests

 In 2014, a series of protests, political demonstrations, and civil insurrection began in Venezuela due to the country's high levels of urban violence, inflation, and chronic shortages of basic goods attributed to economic policies such as strict price controls.
 Mass protesting began in earnest in February following the attempted rape of a student on a university campus in San Cristóbal.
 Subsequent arrests and killings of student protesters spurred their expansion to neighboring cities and the involvement of opposition leaders.
-The year's early months were characterized by large demonstrations and violent clashes between protesters and government forces that resulted in nearly 4,000 arrests and 43 deaths, including both supporters and opponents of the government.
+The year's early months were characterized by large demonstrations and violent clashes between protesters and government forces that resulted in nearly 4,000 arrests and 43 deaths, both supporters and opponents of the government as well as security personnel.

 Background

 Since Hugo Chávez was elected President of Venezuela in 1998, he and his political ambitions proved to be controversial.